Every 4K TV show and movie on Netflix Australia

-Thinking about purchasing a pricey 4K Smart TV?
-Check out our list of UHD TV shows and Movies on Netflix Australia before taking the plunge.
+Thinking about purchasing a pricey 4K smart TV?
+Check out our list of UHD TV shows and movies on Netflix Australia before taking the plunge.

 Want all the TV shows and movies?
-You can get a free trial with each of the streaming internet tv providers below:
+You can get a free trial with each of the Internet TV streaming providers below:

-Starring James Spader, Megan Boone, and Diego Klattenhoff
+Starring: James Spader, Megan Boone and Diego Klattenhoff

-Starring Kyle Chandler, Ben Mendelsohn and Linda Cardellini
+Starring: Kyle Chandler, Ben Mendelsohn and Linda Cardellini

-Watch if… you enjoyed Mendelsohn's Aussie family drama, Animal Kingdom
+Watch if… you enjoyed Mendelsohn's Aussie family drama, Animal Kingdom.

-Starring Ben Shewry, Francis Mallman, Dan Barber and Massimo Bottura
+Starring: Ben Shewry, Francis Mallman, Dan Barber and Massimo Bottura

-Watch if… you love the art of the cooking but can’t stomach the melodrama of Masterchef
+Watch if… you love the art of the cooking but can’t stomach the melodrama of MasterChef.

-Crouching Tiger, Hidden Dragon
+Crouching Tiger, Hidden Dragon: Sword of Destiny

-Watch if… you like your action artsy
+Watch if… you like your action artsy.

 Grace and Frankie

 However, when the announcement doesn’t go quite as expected and the two husbands confess their love for each other, Grace and Frankie’s comfortable lives are uprooted.
 It’s an interesting concept that lends itself well to the comedic talents of both Fonda and Tomlin.

-Starring Lily Tomlin, Jane Fonda, Sam Waterston and Martin Sheen
+Starring: Lily Tomlin, Jane Fonda, Sam Waterston and Martin Sheen

-Watch if…you’ve already recycled all 10 seasons of Friends multiple times
+Watch if…you’ve already recycled all 10 seasons of Friends multiple times.

 Marco Polo follows the titular character through his early years in the Yuan Dynasty where he meets the Khagan of the Mongol Empire, Kublai Khan.

-Starring Lorenzo Richelmy, Benedict Wong, Joan Chen and Rick Yune
+Starring: Lorenzo Richelmy, Benedict Wong, Joan Chen and Rick Yune

-Watch if… You feel like abandoning something after one episode
+Watch if… you feel like abandoning something after one episode.

-Wait!
-Don’t turn and run, this is not Ben Affleck’s Daredevil from 2003, we wouldn’t do that to you (though that is available on Netflix Australia).
-This is Marvel’s Daredevil the new Netflix series starring Charlie Cox as the man without fear himself and Vincent D'onofrio as the villainous real-estate mogul, Kingpin– and in our opinion, one of the best comic-book adaptations to hit the small screen.Charlie Cox is brutal and unrelenting as the vision-impaired pugilist, Daredevil, and D’onofrio's Wilson Fisk (Kingpin) is the most likable villain of recent memory (and an excellent cook!).
+Don’t run for the hills, this is not Ben Affleck’s Daredevil from 2003, we wouldn’t do that to you (though that is available on Netflix Australia).
+This is Marvel’s Daredevil, the Netflix series starring Charlie Cox as the man without fear himself and Vincent D'Onofrio as the villainous real estate mogul, Kingpin.
+Daredevil is, in our opinion, one of the best comic book adaptations to hit the small screen (though it's hotly contested by Netflix buds Jessica Jones and Luke Cage).

-Watch if… You want to watch the most intense single-shot fight scene to ever grace the small screen (episode 2)
+Watch if… you want to watch the most intense single-shot fight scene to ever grace the small screen (episode 2).

 Moving Art: Oceans, Deserts, Flowers and Forests